-Overview: A spectacular out-and-back day hike to the summit of Angels Landing, suitable for well conditioned hikers who have no fear of heights.
+Overview: A busy, but spectacular out-and-back day hike to the summit of Angels Landing, suitable for well conditioned hikers who have no fear of heights.

 Distance: 5.4 miles (8.7 km) round-trip

 Hazards: Cliff exposure; can be slippery and dangerous when wet.
 The Angels Landing hike is not recommended for young children.

 Topo maps: USGS Temple of Sinawava; Trails Illustrated Zion National Park

 Finding the trailhead: The trail begins at the Grotto trailhead, 0.6 mile beyond Zion Lodge on Zion Canyon Road (accessed via the tram).

 Discover the Trail

 This classic Utah trail provides a spectacular day trip for well-conditioned hikers who have no fear of heights.

 After crossing the Virgin River on a bridge, the Angels Landing hike climbs vigorously to reach the elevated mouth of Refrigerator Canyon and then levels off as it enters the cool inner recesses of the cleft.
 Cool-climate plants such as bigtooth maple and white fir thrive in the shade of the canyon floor, and the vertical walls of red sandstone are pocked with grottos and overhangs.